Wild

 ever-increasing pressure on finite natural resources, shrinking

-the living space not only for wild dogs, but other wildlife,
+the living space not only for wild dogs, but other wildlife, making

-making conflict inevitable, and contributing to biodiversity
+conflict inevitable, and contributing to biodiversity loss.
+Biodiversity

 two interrelated problems threaten

 life on Earth.
 Overconsumption is another major threat.
+It has

-planet's natural resources by at least 75% or the equivalent
+resources by at least 75% or the equivalent of living off 1.75

-of living off 1.75 Earths.
-In the past half century, the
+Earths.
+In the past half century, the average size of wildlife

-average size of wildlife populations has fallen dramatically
+populations has fallen dramatically by

 73%.